mpcabete/bombcrypto-bot/README.en.md

   - If the bot clicks the wrong heroes, it thinks that another hero is the one you saved the screenshot.
 Make the option home: hero_trashhold bigger
   - If it does not detect your heroes, make it smaller.
 You can also try replacing the screenshot with another part of the hero.

+# Multiaccount
+multiaccount works depending on your operational system - so change it in config.yaml, or DE (Desktop Enviroment. ex: Gnome, KDE, Qtile) in case you use Linux.

+### Qtile
+for Qtile, what may work for other window managers even though I have not tested yet, keep all the accounts opened in the same group, with the layout "max" activated and move focus hotkey being  "alt" + "down".

   ----------------

 ## Pay me a coffe :)